Pickleball Gear

 • You want the most injury-prevention tech:

-Engage added vibration-dampening tech into the edge guard, outer cells, and handle.
+Engage adds vibration-dampening tech into the edge guard, outer cells, and handle to reduce arm fatigue.

 Pass if: